 Janah laughs, “Get busy Your Holiness, lunchtime approacheth, I need food.”

 Danika, “Su and I can help.
-We bought crab claws and cooked shrimp, frozen, but it’s been thawed and is in the refrigerator.”
+We bought crab claws and cooked shrimp, it’s been thawed and is in the refrigerator.”

 “Thank you, anything I need to deal with for dinner?”

 “We have garden burgers, buns, pickle, onion, condiments and fries.”

 “Perfect.
 When is Ellen coming?
 Dasha out of town is making cooking a full time job.”